vectoria-org/MVP/README.md

 # MVP
-MVP implementing Solid for data management.
+MVP implementing web solutions for data management.
 We have been understanding for some time different approaches to data management.
-We believe Solid is a perfect conceptual match for Vectoria.
-For this reason, we are working in appling our incentives mechanism design to Solid aplication.
+We believe Solid and other user data initiatives are perfect conceptual matches for Vectoria.
+We are now working on understanding how to apply our incentives mechanism design to best solutions in order to choose the best one.
-Our first step here is implement Vectoria.org as a Solid Client
+Our first step here is implementing Vectoria.org and our service as Client/Server architecture so that we can better understand what parts of the service would be better decentralized and what better centralized.